ehmicky/autoserver/docs/functions.md

   - $ref: constants.json
 ```

-# JSL parameters
+# IDL function parameters

-Clients can specify their own JSL variables on any specific request,
+Clients can specify their own IDL function variables on any specific request,
-called "JSL parameters", and available under `$PARAMS`.
+called "parameters", and available under `$PARAMS`.

 There are two ways to specify them, e.g. the parameter `myparam` could
 be specified: